-Have you ever had pasta with Bolognese sauce?
-I mean a real, honest-to-goodness Bolognese?
+Have you ever had a real Bolognese sauce recipe?
+I mean an actual, honest-to-goodness Bolognese?
 It’s just different from a typical meat sauce for pasta: smoother, meatier, mellower and a lot richer than a typical ragu or sugo.
 A little goes a long way.

 There is a reason that the guardians of this sauce are so strict about what is and is not an authentic Bolognese.